TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>object.size.warning_threshold</code>
 </td>
 <td>
-eading or writing objects larger than this size will write a warning in the logs
+Reading or writing objects larger than this size will write a warning in the logs
 </td>
 <td>